dev-petervanhemert/OTAP/Step13.md

 [UP to Index](#index)

-## Connect to team project Visual Studio 2017
+## Add SonarQube to build definition